backdrop-contrib/socialfield/README.md

 Socialfield
 ============

-The Socialfield module provides a field that allows you to collect links to social network profiles like facebook, twitter, googleplus, linkedin, etc.
+The Social field module provides a single field that allows you to collect links to multiple social networks like facebook, twitter, googleplus, linkedin, etc.

+The links are presented as anchor tags with specific classes.
+These classes can can be customized for each service.
+The classes can be used in conjunction with icon fonts (such as fontello or font awesome) to display the links as icons.

+Links entered into social fields will be validated to assure they match the service.
+Validation criteria can also be customized for each service.

 Installation